Perion Network (PERI) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the digital media company had gained 4.54% over the past month.
-This has outpaced the Computer and Technology sector's gain of 2.44% and the S&P 500's gain of 3.34% in that time.
+Heading into today, shares of the digital media company had gained 4.96% over the past month, outpacing the Computer and Technology sector's gain of 2.78% and the S&P 500's gain of 2.65% in that time.

 Wall Street will be looking for positivity from Perion Network as it approaches its next earnings report date.
 This is expected to be August 2, 2023.
 In that report, analysts expect Perion Network to post earnings of $0.67 per share.
 This would mark year-over-year growth of 31.37%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $176 million, up 20.01% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Perion Network.
-Recent revisions tend to reflect the latest near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.94% higher.
-Perion Network is currently a Zacks Rank #2 (Buy).
+Within the past 30 days, our consensus EPS projection has moved 1.94% higher.
+Perion Network is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that Perion Network has a Forward P/E ratio of 12.47 right now.
-For comparison, its industry has an average Forward P/E of 21.13, which means Perion Network is trading at a discount to the group.
+Looking at its valuation, Perion Network is holding a Forward P/E ratio of 12.25.
+For comparison, its industry has an average Forward P/E of 22.99, which means Perion Network is trading at a discount to the group.

-Also, we should mention that PERI has a PEG ratio of 0.5.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Internet - Content industry currently had an average PEG ratio of 1.22 as of yesterday's close.
+Also, we should mention that PERI has a PEG ratio of 0.49.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Internet - Content industry currently had an average PEG ratio of 1.28 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.